ajlinhard/byte-size-docs/AWS/Athena/Athena-Overview.md

 ## Amazon Sagemaker
 With Amazon Athena you can write SQL statements that invoke Amazon SageMaker Artificial Intelligence (A)I models to perform complex tasks such anomaly detection or sales predictions.

+---
+# Use Cases
+#### Log analytics
+Query and analyze logs stored in Amazon S3 or AWS data services, such as Amazon CloudWatch Logs, to gain insights and troubleshoot issues.

+#### Data lake querying
+Query and analyze data stored in data lakes on Amazon S3 using open data formats, such as .csv, JSON, Parquet, and more.

+#### ETL processing
+Use Athena as part of an ETL pipeline to extract, transform, and load data from various sources into a centralized data store.

+#### One-time analysis
+Use the interactive query capabilities offered by Athena to perform one-time analysis and exploration of large datasets without provisioning resources.

+#### BI and reporting
+Connect Athena to popular BI tools, such as QuickSight, to create interactive dashboards and reports from data stored in Amazon S3.

+#### CloudTrail analysis
+Analyze CloudTrail logs stored in Amazon S3 by using Athena to gain insights into AWS account activity and resource usage.

+#### Security analytics
+Query and analyze security logs from services such as AWS WAF, Amazon GuardDuty, and more to detect and investigate potential threats.

+#### IoT
+Use Athena to query and analyze data from Internet of Things (IoT) devices stored in Amazon S3 to gain insights and optimize operations.